Суд над Бхагавад-гитой / Attempt to ban Bhagavad-gita

 Promote here

-Promote petition "Суд над Бхагавад-гитой / Attempt to ban Bhagavad-gita" on this listNo Nukes for AI: Clearly a bad idea
+Add petition "Суд над Бхагавад-гитой / Attempt to ban Bhagavad-gita" to this listNo Nukes for AI: Clearly a bad idea

 Petition to Stop the Construction of Nuclear Power Plants for AI Data Centers Introduction: Nuclear power poses a serious threat to public safety and the environment.
 The construction of nuclear power plants to power AI data centers is a dangerous and short-sighted decision.
 Large Corporations are obtaining permits to build nuclear powerplants to power their AI data centers.
 This is clearly a bad idea.
 The potential for accidents, the long-term consequences of nuclear waste which cannot be dis...